Diversity, Equity, Inclusion & Access

 As updates are made in this content area, we will be sure to update this page and share further resources for members, chapters, and alumni.

 The Fraternity staff is available to support chapters, members, and alumni in the efforts of moving the organization forward through diversity, equity, inclusion & access work.

 What action is Delta Kappa Epsilon taking?

 DKE has finalized the selection of its new Diversity, Equity, Inclusion, & Access Committee.
 To learn more about the committee and the members, please read our media statement HERE.
 Additionally, a description of the committee, its charge, and its composition can be found HERE.

 Defining our terms:

 We define diversity as the aspects of identity that differ between individuals.
 Diversity includes both identities that an individual is born with and those that someone may take on throughout their lifetime.
-These aspects can include disability and different ability, education, gender identity and gender expression, national identity, race, religion, sexual orientation, and socioeconomic status, but diversity is not limited to these characteristics alone.
+These aspects can include disability and different ability, education, gender identity and gender expression, national identity, race, religion, sexual orientation, viewpoint, and socioeconomic status, but diversity is not limited to these characteristics alone.

 We define equity as ensuring that our day-to-day actions, events, policies, and procedures are tailored to fit each individual member so all Brothers have the opportunity to experience the benefits of Delta Kappa Epsilon equally.